4GeeksAcademy/machine-learning-content/07-ml_deploy/deploy-model-using-flask-and-render.md

 In this case, as we are developing it in a Codespace, the link is different from the one that would be generated locally, which would be `http://127.0.0.1:8000`.

-Now we have implemented a very simple web application using Flask.
-In addition, we have been able to run it and display information in the web interface.

-Now you have a small Flask web application.
-You have run your application and displayed information in the web browser.
+At this point we have a small Flask web application with little or no functionality.
 Next, we will add HTML files to customize the application.

 #### Step 4: Implementing the application web interface